 WHEREAS, reactions can be elicited by touching a product containing natural rubber latex, breathing airborne latex proteins, or digesting food prepared using latex gloves; and

-WHEREAS, up to six percent of people in the United States have a latex allergy, including up to 17 percent of health care and food service workers, 11 percent of the elderly, and 73 percent of children with spina bifida; and
+WHEREAS, up to six percent of people in the United States are estimated to have a latex allergy, including up to 17 percent of health care and food service workers, 11 percent of the elderly, and up to 68 percent of children with spina bifida; and

-WHEREAS, latex allergies result in approximately 220 cases of anaphylaxis and 3 deaths per year and is the second most common cause of anaphylaxis in the operating room; and
+WHEREAS, exposure to natural rubber latex is the second most common cause of anaphylaxis in the operating room; and

 WHEREAS, there is no cure for a latex allergy, and every exposure increases the sensitivity and severity of the patient’s condition, with distress and rebound reactions for days after exposure; and

-WHEREAS, latex allergies can only be prevented by avoiding all latex-related products, which can be found in homes, child care centers, stores, schools, workplaces, and health care environments, among other places; and
+WHEREAS, latex allergies can only be prevented by avoiding all latex-related products, which can be found at homes, child care centers, stores, schools, workplaces, and health care environments, among other places; and

 WHEREAS, natural rubber is found in over 40,000 products, including, but not limited to, hair accessories, toys, balloons, school and office supplies, sports equipment, and medical devices, resulting in a daily struggle for latex allergy patients to balance life and work with staying safe and healthy; and